pragyaa-banerjee/Final-Project-DATA-3402-Santander-Customer-Satisfaction-Pragyaa-Banerjee/README.md

 ### Data Visualization

 We compared feature distributions between satisfied (0) and unsatisfied (1) customers using density-normalized histograms to account for the 24.3:1 class imbalance.
-Due to the large number of features (143), we manually selected 7 representative features for visualization.
-Note that most other features were heavily skewed toward zero making visual separation difficult.
+We first attempted to select features using the largest mean difference between classes, but most features in the dataset were heavily skewed toward zero making visual separation difficult.
+We then manually selected 7 representative features that appeared more readable and interpretable for visualization purposes.

+We selected `var15` and `num_var4` showed the clearest visual separation between satisfied and unsatisfied customers.
+The remaining features are visualized in the notebook.

 **var15** : Likely represents customer age.
 Satisfied customers peak sharply around 23-25 while unsatisfied customers are more spread out toward older ages, making